talhof8/talhoffman/_posts/2021-07-18-firecracker-internals.md

 Virtio-balloon holds three virtio queues: `inflateq`, `deflateq`, and `statsq`.
 Inflateq is used by the guest driver to report about addresses it has supplied to the host device (hence the “balloon” is inflated), while deflateq is used for reports of memory addresses used by the guest (hence the “balloon” is deflated).
 Statsq is optional and can be used by the guest to send out memory statistics.

-FireCracker’s implementation operates on a best-effort basis and works so that if a given VM fails to allocate additional memory pages, it prompts an error, sleeps for 200ms, and then attempts again
+Firecracker’s implementation operates on a best-effort basis and works so that if a given VM fails to allocate additional memory pages, it prompts an error, sleeps for 200ms, and then attempts again.

 FC supports two of the three feature bits stated in the official virtio specification:
 1. `deflate_on_oom` (aka `VIRTIO_BALLOON_F_DEFLATE_ON_OOM`) - deflates memory from the balloon when processes which are not needed for kernel’s activities go OOM instead of killing them by OOM killer